 For your convenience, Residence Life offers microfridge rentals!
-For \$150 total you can rent a microfrige unit for the year.
-The unit includes a small refrigerator/freezer (2.9 cu. ft.) and microwave.
-A Microfridge can be requested through your Housing Application.
-You can also call the Residence Life office at (660) 785-4227 for more information.
+For \$150 total you can rent a microfridge unit for the year.
+The unit includes a small refrigerator/ freezer (2.9 cu. ft.) and microwave.
+A microfridge can be requested through your Housing Application.
+You can also email the Residence Life office at reslife@ truman.edu for more information.
 The unit will be in your room when you arrive if requested before Aug.
-1. If you and your roommate choose to share a Microfridge, we suggest that you talk to your roommate to determine who will sign up and be billed for the unit as Microfridge charges cannot be split.
+1. If you and your roommate choose to share a microfridge, we suggest that you talk to your roommate to determine who will sign up and be billed for the unit as microfridge charges cannot be split.